openshift/enhancements/enhancements/oc/day2-add-nodes.md

 - As a cluster administrator, I want to be able to monitor the process of adding new nodes

 ### Goals
-- Allow the user to easily add one or more worker nodes to an existing (disconnected) non-IPI cluster, with the minimum amount of configuration requested
+- Allow the user to easily add one or more worker nodes to an existing (disconnected) cluster where MachineSet scaleout is not available or feasible, with the minimum amount of configuration requested
 - Provide a simpler interface by reusing existing command line tools for cluster administration
 - When adding multiple nodes, a failure in adding a node should not impact the other nodes currently involved in the process
 - Cover at least Baremetal, vSphere, Nutanix and None platform (regardless of the installation method used)